Columbia Arts Now

 Raeda Taha and Pablo Manzi: What are you working on now?June 17, 2020

 Founded by Carol Becker and David Henry Hwang, the International Play Reading Festival has brought playwrights from Chile, France, Indonesia, Palestine, Russia, and Spain to the Lenfest Center for the Arts for three days of readings and conversation about theatre and translaread more

-Jelani Cobb and Trey Ellis: What are you thinking about now?
+Jelani Cobb and Trey Ellis: What are you working on now?

-Jelani Cobb and Trey Ellis: What are you thinking about now?June 10, 2020
+Jelani Cobb and Trey Ellis: What are you working on now?June 10, 2020